thomasberge/string_tools/README.md

 ### move
 Moves the cursor `position` a certain number of `characters`.

-If it overshoots then the cursor `position` will be moved to the end of the string.
+If it overshoots then the cursor `position` will be moved past the last character of the string.

 ```dart
 void move({int characters = 1})